ofthedove/recipes/ChickenCasserole.md

 - 2 cans (2.8 oz each) french-fried onions

 ## Instructions
 Place chicken in a dutch oven and cover with water; add bay leaves.
 Bring to a boil.
 Cook, uncovered, until juices run clear.

 Remove chicken and cut into 1/2-in cubes; place in a large bowl.
 Add the next 11 ingredients.

-Transfer to a 13-in x 9-in
+Transfer to a 13-in x 9-in x 2-in baking dish (dish will be full).
+Sprinkle with cheese and onions.

-Note: That's all of the recipe Mom sent me.
-You can probably figure the rest out on your own though.
-Maybe after I make it I'll come back and update this.
-Maybe.
+Bake, uncovered, at 350F for 30 minutes or until heated through